-The the supply of food in the country.
-Additionally, the total production of food grains reached 130 MT in 1980-81, which was “considered to be adequate to meet certain normative requirements of the entire population.” n the nineties, “India not only remained self sufficient in food grain production, but [was] able to build a reserve to meet exigencies” to protect the domestic economy from fluctuations in the world market, and to reduce seasonal as well as regional variation in the price of food grains.
+The supply of food in the country, moreover, underlines the fact that the problem in India is one of distribution, of economic and political institutions, and will, rather than of environmental and agricultural constraints or an actual physical lack of food.
+India achieved food security at the macro level in the late seventies.
+Additionally, the total production of food grains reached 130 MT in 1980-81, which was “considered to be adequate to meet certain normative requirements of the entire population.”
+In the nineties, “India not only remained self sufficient in food grain production, but [was] able to build a reserve to meet exigencies” to protect the domestic economy from fluctuations in the world market, and to reduce seasonal as well as regional variation in the price of food grains.

-, India has the means of providing for its citizens, yet fails to do so.
+In short, India has the means of providing for its citizens, yet fails to do so.
 In 2001, more than “60 million tons of [surplus stock of] rice and wheat were lying idle in public warehouses across the country.”
-Many Indian human rights activists witnessed such realities upon visiting a village near Jaipur, Rajasthan where “people had no food at all and prematurely aged the young people.”
-In contrast, the nearby Food Corporation of India (FCI) were full of grains that were being eaten by rats.
+Many Indian human rights activists witnessed such realities upon visiting a village near Jaipur, Rajasthan where “people had no food at all …[and lack of food had] prematurely aged the young people.”
+In contrast, the warehouses of the nearby Food Corporation of India (FCI) were full of grains that were being eaten by rats.

-In 2001, outrage at this contradiction between food surplus and existing hunger led to a public interest litigation against the Government of India.
+In 2001, outrage at this contradiction between food surplus and existing hunger led to public interest litigation against the Government of India.
 The People’s Union of Civil Liberties Rajasthan, one of India’s oldest and largest human rights organizations, filed a writ petition on the right to food citing the governments’ neglect of basic human dignity and the right to life of citizens of India.
 Moreover, the group referenced various constitutional commitments and federal and state laws that the Indian government had failed to uphold.
 This public interest litigation known as “the People’s Union of Civil Liberties (Rajasthan) v.
-Union of India and Others, Writ Petition (Civil) 196 of 2001”, was one of the first major pushing the government to end its neglect of hunger and to right to food.
-To address these demands, the Supreme Court of India creating food distribution schemes such as the Mid Day Meal Scheme, the Public Distribution System, the Integrated Child Development Scheme, etc. Moreover, the case has the creation of National Right to Food Campaign that has worked to protect and defend the right to food.
+Union of India and Others, Writ Petition (Civil) 196 of 2001”, was one of the first major advocacy efforts pushing the government to end its neglect of hunger and to make real a right to food.
+To address these demands, the Supreme Court of India issued various rulings creating food distribution schemes such as the Mid Day Meal Scheme, the Public Distribution System and the Integrated Child Development Scheme.
+Moreover, the case has helped to spark the creation of a National Right to Food Campaign that has worked to protect and defend the right to food.